kangyuj0531/recipes-analysis/README.md

 **Test Statistic**: The absolute difference of mean in day of week between recipes with missing description and recipes without missing description.

 **Significance Level**: 0.05

-The p-value I got is 0.603, which is much larger than the significance level 0.05.
-Therefore, we keep the null hypothesis.
-The missingness of the description column does not depend on the day of week of the submission.

 <iframe
   src="assets/missingdist1.html"